 Having become suddenly cognizant of her age, a former flamenco dancer tries to relive her past.

 Love may be one of the only things that bring both blissful happiness and dreadful sorrow.
 Often times the very things that draw us to a person are the same things that eventually push us away.
-These are the things I explore in this film.
-Using the same simple set of words throughout the story, I explore how the cycle of love can change the meaning of those words for better or worse.
-I find that ultimately, the state of our love for our partner does not begin with them, but with the love and understanding that we have within ourselves.
+Using the same simple routine throughout the story, we explore how the cycle of love can change its meaning better or worse.

 A man forced to continuously relive the same monotonous evening with his wife must stop at nothing to break the cycle, or risk losing his love forever.